 What will be the long-term impacts of FIT @ Work?

-We’re lucky to have so many business leaders in Colorado who care not only about their employees, but also their communities.
-By making a difference in the lives of those impacted by addiction, FIT @ Work will create a positive ripple effect in the community.
+We’re lucky to have so many business leaders in a wide range of industries who care not only about their employees, but also their communities.
+By making a difference in the lives of those impacted by addiction, FIT @ Work will create a positive ripple effect in the communities we serve.
 Eventually, I think we’ll catch the attention of large employers across the nation who recognize the need for a solution to addiction in the workplace.